zemnes/emby-web-defaultskin/README.md

 * Fork this repository.
 After forking, you'll probably want to rename it.
 * Update package.json (see below).
 * Update skininfo.js with your unique names.
+* Update plugin.js to change the skin name and id, matching the values from skininfo.js
 * Update the installation url below.

 # package.json